PaulAndreRada/acoin/README.md

     1. Refactor the calculateBalance function to be more efficient.
     2. Refactor the calculateBalance function to be more full-proof of all the possible mining use cases:

-    > The balance calculation assumes transactions are mined right away.
-    >Here's a bug that can easily happen:

-    >- A sends 25 to B, then B sends 25 to A, then C mines transactions (so there are 2 transactions in transaction pool)

-    >This will show improper balance for B because it won't count the transfer from A which occurred before B's Input Transaction was created.

-    >In the end, A and B should both have 500 (what they started with) and C should have 550 (his mining reward).
-But in reality, it will show A as having 500, B with balance 475 and C with 550.

-    >B's balance calculation didn't take into account A's transfer which occurred before B's Input Transaction was created.

   Security:
     1. Create a test suite with all of the penetration test possible.